paulbarbu/IRC-Bot/README.md

   nicks are used
 * `real_name` - bot's "real name"
 * `cmds_list` - a list of strings that the bot knows to answer to
+* `auto_cmds_list` - a list of commands defined as regular commands with the only difference that they cannot be invoked by users, the bot executes them as result of an event

 Dependencies
 ============